Australian Antarctic Division website refresh

 In 2011 I performed a few tweaks to refresh the design.

-I refreshed the design again and made it fully responsive in 2015.
+In 2015 I refreshed the design again and made it fully responsive.

 The site was redesigned and migrated into ProcessWire in 2020.